Verbotene Liebe: Arno's death

-In 2012, the character of Arno was diagnosed with Alzheimer's disease.
-The storyline got a lot of media attention due to the fact that no other German serial has dealt with the issue.
-GrundyUFA, the production company of Verbotene Liebe, promoted the story and promised an honest writing.
-Only weeks after GrundyUFA came out to support and brought awareness to Alzheimer's disease, Konrad Krauss' exit was first announced by Deutsche-Dailys and later confirmed by the show itself.
-Reminiscing about his seventeen years as the patriarch of the Brander family, Arno fulfilled his lifelong dream to become an architect and getting to know his grandchildren in his last year on the show.
-Krauss' departure was also covered by the tabloid magazine Bild, saying that the role of Arno Brandner was the heart and soul of the show.
-Verbotene Liebe without Arno would be unthinkable for fans but would now become a reality.
-Konrad Krauss told the paper that he isn't thinking of retirement:

-Further Krauss explained what changed over the years he has been on the show and speaks about his experience in the beginning:

-Konrad Krauss made his last appearance on 11 September 2012.
+In 2012, original series character Arno Brandner (Konrad Krauss) is diagnosed with Alzheimer's disease.
+Das Erste announced, "Verbotene Liebe will be dedicated to the topic of dementia in detail in the coming months.
+How difficult such a diagnosis is for those affected and their relatives is portrayed in the soap in a sensitive and as real as possible way in order to sensitize the viewer to this widespread disease."
+Krauss's exit from the series was later confirmed by Das Erste.
+Bild called Arno the "figurehead" and "soul" of Verbotene Liebe.
+Krauss made his last appearance on 11 September 2012.

 Cancellation

 Rumors about a cancellation of the soap opera were first made back in the fall of 2010 after Verbotene Liebe and fellow soap opera Marienhof performed not well and Verbotene Liebe lost viewers a third year in a row.
 However, in February 2011, a decision was made about Das Erste's access primetime.
 Marienhof was canceled and Verbotene Liebe extended from 20 to 45 minutes.
 The ARD hoped that Verbotene Liebe could gain viewers again, brought back fan favorite - and original cast member - Isa Jank (Clarissa von Anstetten) and reintroduced the original story about siblings Jan and Julia; although the roles were recast.
 However the return of Jank's character was reviewed by most fans as underwhelming and the recasting of Jan and Julia got mixed reviews as well.
 Verbotene Liebe continued to lose in ratings and by 2014, the soap opera performed well under the market share of Das Erste.

-On 17 July 2014 the Bild newspaper was first to report that the show has been canceled.
+On 17 July 2014, Bild was first to report that the show has been canceled.
 Online magazine DWDL later confirmed the report, saying they were able to name several more sources about the cancellation.
 The reports suggest that Verbotene Liebe is finishing its last year and airing into January 2015; long enough to let the show live through its 20th anniversary.